 Loyalty, dedication, a strong vision and clear values often form the basis of a highly successful family firm.
 But these businesses also have distinct challenges - in particular around leadership and succession planning.

 According to the Family Firm Institute, 70% of family businesses will not survive into the second generation, and 90% will not make it to the third generation.

 But many firms do achieve impressive longevity.
 So what are the secrets of these successful family businesses?

 Hobbs House Bakery is a thriving family business based in the Cotswolds and headed up by managing director Trevor Herbert.
 The Hobbs House brand was established in the 1980s, but baking bread has been in the Herbert family DNA for five generations.
 Indeed, the bakery uses a sourdough culture that is 61 years old.

 The Herberts started baking in the 1920s, explains Trevor.
 "My grandmother was a baker's daughter.
 Then my grandfather, who was originally a blacksmith, turned his smithy into a bakery."

 The Herbert family went on to run bakeries in and around Bristol.
 Eventually, Hobbs House was established when Trevor's father bought a butcher's shop in Chipping Sodbury called Stewart Hobbs and converted it into a bakery.
 That became the first Hobbs House Bakery store.
-Today, there are four stores in the Cotswolds, a Hobbs House butchers and a cooking school.
+Today, there are four stores in the Cotswolds, two in Bristol, a Hobbs House butchers and a cooking school.

 "If we have learned anything from history, it's that the business never stays the same," says Trevor.
 "I find it hard to think of the business as 'successful' because there are always new challenges.
 It's not a case of 'job done'.
 The marketplace is always evolving."